 The shelf itself is partly inspired by Montessori schools.
 I love their idea of an activity shelf, a dedicated space for learning activities and toys to instill a sense of organization and respect for belongings.
 Having the activity trays set out on a shelf and accessible to the children means that they get to choose their learning activity, when and how long they want to work on the activity.
-Having this autonomy help our children develop independence and become self-motivated learners.
+This helps our children develop independence and become self-motivated learners.

 Monthly Theme-based Learning Shelf